lindhe/datx02-16-09-visionlocalization/README.md

 =====================

-The APRIL tags library is intended to be used as a library, from C++, but there are also five demo/utility programs included in this
+The APRIL tags library is intended to be used as a library, from C++, but there are also three demo/utility programs included in this
 distribution:

-   *   `tagtest` - Demonstrate tag recognition and time profiling.

-   *   `camtest` - Demonstrate 3D tag locations using OpenCV to visualize, with an attached camera.

    *   `gltest` - Demonstrate 3D tag locations using OpenGL to visualize, with an attached camera.